 So, here is the typical wedding processional order.
 But remember, there’s no identical wedding.
-For example, Christian ceremony features a bit different order of procession.
+For example, a Christian ceremony features a bit different order of procession.
 Just look through the Infographic.

 In Catholic wedding processional order, it’s important that the Officiant goes first.
-The Groom will come in only after Mother of the Bride, grandparents and parents of the groom.
+The Groom will come in only after Mother of the Bride, grandparents, and parents of the groom.

 The Best man and Maid of Honor join the ceremony together.

 In Jewish traditions, the groom’s family sit on the left and the bride’s family occupies the right side of the aisle.
 Here is the infographic of Jewish wedding processional.

 Nowadays couples improvise with wedding processional orders, wedding-related festivities, bridal teams, dress code and everything.
 It’s up to you whether you want a classical wedding ceremony or a modern one, but be sure you have everything under control.
 To keep everything planned for your big day, use wedding ceremony timeline.
 The very best of luck!